kevinrue/benchmark/README.md

     * **Special case**: the `CaVEMan` program is split in several steps with overlapping sets of flags.
-As a consequence, for `CaVEMan` this framework requires parameters to be supplied as `step:flag[=value]` by one of the following (case-sensitive) keywords to specify which of the steps should be given the parameter ():
+As a consequence, for `CaVEMan` this framework requires parameters to be supplied as `step:flag[=value]`, with `step` one of the following (case-sensitive) keywords to specify which of the steps should be given the parameter:
       * `setup`, `mstep`, `estep`
       * Please note that the `split` step may not be configured.
-Instead, this benchmark framework generates a *splitList* file that mirrors the *.fai* index file of the reference genome.
+        Instead, this benchmark framework generates a *splitList* file that includes a single record for each entry in the *.fai* index file of the reference genome.
       * Please note that the `merge` step does not include any parameter relevant for benchmarking.
 Any `merge:flag[=value]` parameter in the configuration file will be ignored.